Remortgage broker

 High ERCs - If your lender wants to charge you more in early repayment charges than you would save from remortgaging to a new rate, it’s probably not worth switching until your deal ends, or you’re at least closer to the end of it

 You don’t qualify - As rates are so much higher than they have been in recent years, some people have found it difficult to re-qualify to borrow the same amount of money.
 Especially if their property value, affordability or credit score have deteriorated.
-A product transfer might still be possible in these circumstances, so reach out to us for advice
+A product transfer might still be possible in these circumstances, so reach out to us for expert mortgage advice

 Your mortgage balance is small - £50,000 is usually the cut off point at which you’ll benefit from remortgaging.
 This is because the fees are likely to outweigh any savings you could make from a lower rate at this point in your mortgage.
 Some lenders even have lower level limits for remortgaging, usually £25,000, meaning you couldn’t if you wanted to in certain cases